marcmarinam/obsidian-fmp/Free trial remake/New FT mutations.md

 At the moment, whenever a user purchases a free trial, they call the `buySubscriptionPlan` mutation, which in turn calls the subscription purchase workflow.
 This is the same for a normal, fully paid subscription, making these two types of purchase coupled.

 ### Proposal
-We want to create a new mutation and workflow that's free trial-specific, and that will handle all free trial journeys.
+We want to create two new mutations and workflows that will be free trial-specific and will handle all free trial journeys.